- Advanced Technology Meters

 Prior to joining JEA, Ms. Dykes was CFO at a portfolio company of a large energy private equity firm and a principal in a renewable energy development company, where she was responsible for origination, commercial structuring, development and capital raising for renewable energy projects.
 She also was Vice President of Investment Banking at JPMorgan, where she was responsible for providing capital solutions for clients, including more than $26 billion in financings for many municipal electric and water systems across the country, risk management product delivery, and mergers and acquisitions.
 Prior to joining JPMorgan, Ms. Dykes worked for The World Bank Group, where she researched and published on private participation in infrastructure industries in developing countries.
 She is a graduate of the University of Florida and holds a certificate in Advanced Management from the Tuck School of Business at Dartmouth.

-Mike Brost has lead responsibility for producing and delivering electricity to JEA's 462,000 electric customers in a safe, reliable and cost-competitive manner, and in full compliance with regulatory objectives.
-In this role, Mr. Brost and his team are responsible for planning, constructing, operating and maintaining JEA’s electric system – the generation plants and the transmission, substations and distribution systems.
+to JEA's 485,000 electric customers in a safe, reliable and cost-competitive manner, and in full compliance with regulatory objectives.
+In this role, she and her team are responsible for planning, constructing, operating and maintaining JEA’s electric

 Mr. Calhoun began his career in water/wastewater in 1993 with the City of Jacksonville Public Utilities as a project engineer and joined JEA in 1997 when the city's water and wastewater services were transferred to JEA.
 Mr. Calhoun served at the director level for 20 years, first with the Distribution and Collection team and most recently with Water, Wastewater and Reuse Treatment and District Energy Services.